ARMmbed/mbed-os-tools/README.md

 ## Logging

-Mbed LS uses the python `logging` module for all of its logging needs.
+Mbed LS uses the Python `logging` module for all of its logging needs.
 Mbed LS uses the logger `"mbedls"` as its root, and all other loggers start with `"mbedls."`.
-Configuring the python root logger automatically redirects all of the logging done by Mbed LS to the configured endpoint.
-When using the python API, configure logging, such as by calling `logging.basicConfig()`.
+Configuring the Python root logger automatically redirects all of the Mbed LS logs to the configured endpoint.
+When using the Python API, configure logging, such as by calling `logging.basicConfig()`.

 # Testing